 - 4.3.4.1.
 The student is required to meet all academic and course requirements for progression and completion each year. - 4.3.5.
 Progression BMidwifery (Hons), BSc (Hons) Midwifery, BNursing (Hons), BSc (Hons) Nursing, and BSc (Hons) Operating Department Practice courses, including Apprenticeships - 4.3.5.1.
 In exceptional circumstances, the student may be permitted to undertake a reassessment within a 12 week period of commencing the next year of the course.
 Failure to meet this condition will require the student to defer from the course and re-join at a later date (subject to placement capacity), when all components of assessment are complete. - 4.3.6.
 Awards BNursing (Hons), BSc (Hons) Nursing, BMidwifery (Hons), and BSc (Hons) Midwifery Apprenticeship courses only - 4.3.6.1.
 An apprentice who successfully completes all academic credits and course requirements for the BSc (Hons) Nursing, BNursing (Hons), BMidwifery (Hons), and BSc (Hons) Midwifery will be eligible for the UWL award and registration with the NMC without needing to successfully complete the End Point Assessment (EPA). - 4.3.7.
 RPL BNursing (Hons) course only - 4.3.7.1.
 For NMC registered nurses RPL/credit transfer may exceed 50% and may be a maximum of all credits at Level 4 and Level 5, however no credits at Level 6 can be claimed, i.e. a student holding a UG Degree in Nursing and current NMC registration in one field may achieve registration in a 2nd field by completing 120 credits at Level 6. - 4.4.
-Special Regulations for Award Classification of BSc (Hons) Midwifery courses, including Apprenticeship
+Special Regulations for Award Classification of BSc (Hons) Midwifery courses, including Apprenticeships a) the weighted marks using best 240 credits at Level 5 and Level 6 (120 credits at Level 5 and 120 credits at Level 6), with Level 5 weighted as 0.5 and Level 6 weighted as 0.5 (Method of Calculation: Mark (%) x credit value of module x module level weighting) Note: if all 240 credits at Levels 5 and 6 are from modules with marks the divisor is 240:

 Note: The following Special Regulations should be read in conjunction with Section 8 - Undergraduate Regulations.
-The section below applies to all variants of the above courses and take precedence over the sections above.
+The section below applies to all variants of the above courses and takes precedence over the sections above.